-Take some time to either print your favorite images from your phone or invest in an instant pic camera.
-Head over to your local crafts shop and grab a few essentials like paint pens, stickers, and scrapbooking glue and have fun documenting your memories.
+Take some time to either print your favorite images from your phone or invest in an instant camera.
+You can get essentials like paint pens, stickers, and scrapbooking glue from your local crafts shop.

-If scrapbooking is a new concept for you and feels intimidating, there are tons of resources and inspiration on Pinterest and YouTube.
-Allocate a Sunday afternoon, sprawl out on your living room floor and have fun creating a book that you’ll treasure for years to come.
+If scrapbooking is a new concept for you and feels intimidating, there are resources and inspiration on Pinterest and YouTube.
+Allocate a Sunday afternoon, sprawl out on your living room floor, and have fun creating a book that you’ll treasure for years to come.

 2. Create your own flower arrangement

-It’s easy to go to your local market and grab an already-made bouquet to display in your home.
-However, touching, feeling, and learning about plants while you put together your own bouquet is not only creative, but also a soothing way to connect with nature.
+It’s easy to go to your local market and grab a bouquet to display in your home.
+However, touching, feeling, and learning about plants while making your own bouquet is creative and a soothing way to connect with nature.

-Start by deciding the color scheme and style you are going for with your arrangement.
-From there, research which flowers are in season.
-Most cities have wholesale flower markets that house in-season florals and a nice range of imported flowers as well.
-Going to the flower market is a great way to see a large variety of flowers—plus, they can be less expensive than retail.
+Start by choosing a color scheme and style for your arrangement.
+Research which flowers are in season—many cities have wholesale flower markets that house in-season florals and a nice range of imported flowers.
+Going to the flower market is a great way to see a large variety—plus, this can be less expensive than buying retail.

-Another option is to go to your local farmer’s market and purchase individual flowers from local sustainable farms that sell in-season florals.
-Before you go, check and see what vessels you have for the flower arrangements and how many bouquets you want to make.
-You can plan out your flower arrangements based off of the vases you already have in your home.
+Another option is your local farmer’s market, where you can purchase individual flowers from nearby sustainable farms.
+Before you go, check and see what vessels you have for the arrangements and how many bouquets you want to make.
 This DIY wildflower arrangement tutorial is a great beginner guide to creating simple and stunning bouquets.

-Circling back to my childhood in the 90s again, tie dye was everywhere.
-When I got a little older, I loved tie dying with friends in the summer and even into early adulthood I would tie dye my favorite cropped tees and shorts.
+Circling back to my childhood in the ‘90s, tie-dye was everywhere.
+When I got a little older, I loved tie-dyeing with friends in the summer, and even into early adulthood, I would tie-dye my favorite cropped tees and shorts.
 I loved making a simple white piece of clothing into a work of art.

-Seeing how tie dye is back as a 2019 spring and summer trend, I am thinking about getting back into this nostalgic hobby.
-However, I am using natural dyes and fabrics like linen, silk, and cotton to create more adult versions of my childhood wardrobe.
-If you are not so much into dying your clothing, consider dying towels, blankets, or tablecloths for colorful DIY home essentials.
+Seeing how tie-dye is an often-recurring trend, I want to revisit this nostalgic hobby.
+However, I am using DIY natural dyes and fabrics like linen, silk, and cotton to create more adult versions of my childhood wardrobe.
+If you don’t want to dye your clothing, you can also dye towels, blankets, or tablecloths for colorful home essentials.

 4. Start a bullet journal

-When I first discovered bullet journaling I was intimidated, but then I discovered how creative it can be.
-There are a ton of resources online that teach you how to get started in creating your own personalized journal.
+When I first discovered bullet journaling, I was intimidated, but then I discovered how creative it could be.
+There are many resources online that teach you how to get started in creating your own personalized journal.

-As we continue to move into a technology-driven society we are becoming less and less connected with nature.
-Gardening is an incredible way to touch and feel the earth, along with offering a continuous reminder to nurture this planet.
-It is also an activity that literally grounds the soul and offers peace for our minds.
+As we continue to move into a technology-driven society, we are becoming less connected with nature.
+Gardening is an incredible way to touch and feel the earth, and it’s a continuous reminder to nurture this planet.
+It’s an activity that literally grounds the soul and offers peace for our minds.

 Start by designating a space for your garden that can be as tiny or as large as you want it to be, depending on what your space allows for.
-Plant only a few herbs to start with—this is important because it takes time to learn the right care for each individual herb.
+Plant a few herbs to start with—this is important because it takes time to learn each herb’s right care.
 It’s also important to research which seasons are best for certain herbs and plan your garden accordingly.

-Creating an herb garden is a wonderful way to step away from the distractions of life and truly connect with nature by touching and feeling the earth.
+Creating an herb garden is a wonderful way to step away from life’s distractions and truly connect with nature.

-Making your own skin and beauty products is a great way to go zero waste, and it’s also an opportunity to minimize the ingredients that you put on your skin.
-There are so many different things you can create for your skin, it just takes research, time, and vessels to put your homemade products in.
+Making your own skin and beauty products is a great way to go zero waste, and it’s also an opportunity to minimize the ingredients you put on your skin.
+You can create so many different things; it just takes research, time, and vessels to put your homemade products in.

 In this TED Talk, zero-waste maven Lauren Singer discusses that one of the first things she did when she chose to go zero waste was to learn to make her own products.
-She made essentials like deodorant and toothpaste as a starting point, and when she ran out of a different product, she would learn to make it herself.
+She started making essentials like deodorant and toothpaste, and when she ran out of a different product, she would learn to make it herself.

-Start by considering what products you wish you had in your bathroom or products that seem too expensive to purchase, and instead of buying it, make your own!
-Maybe you want to have a night in and give yourself a face mask; create one made from honey like this one or a peppermint body scrub.
-Or, maybe you just ran out of your favorite lipgloss and want to try making your own.
+Start by considering what products you wish you had in your bathroom or products that seem too expensive to purchase.
+Instead of buying them, make your own!
+Have a night in and create a body scrub, lip balm, and more.

 7. Customize Your Clothing

-Customizing your clothing can be as small as adding a pin or patch to your favorite denim jacket, or as big as making your own dress.
-This hobby can also be as creative or practical as you want it to be, such as tailoring a pair of thrifted jeans or putting pom-poms all over a beret like this one from Oh Joy!
+Customizing your clothing can be as small as adding a pin or patch to your favorite denim jacket or as big as making your own dress.
+This hobby can also be as creative or practical as you want it to be, such as tailoring a pair of thrifted jeans or putting pom-poms all over a beret.

-Elevating your personal style through adding customized details can expand how you use fashion as a form of creative expression.
-Maybe you have a cute dress that you wish fit your body a little more snug—add a belt or take some silk ribbon and tie it around your waist.
-Maybe you have a pair of jeans that you wish were a little shorter or a little more fringed—cut them!
+Elevating your personal style by adding customized details to your clothes allows fashion to become a form of creative expression.
+Maybe you have a cute dress that you wish was a little more snug—add a belt or take some silk ribbon and tie it around your waist.
+Maybe you have a pair of jeans that you wish were shorter or a little more fringed—cut them!

-When starting a hobby, make sure it doesn’t feel like a chore and instead something that offers the chance to expand your unique abilities and skills in a fun and creative way.
+When starting a hobby, make sure it doesn’t feel like a chore but rather something that offers the chance to expand your unique abilities and skills in a fun and creative way.